Guide to the Different Types of Sage Plants

 Autumn Sage

 Autumn sage is one variety that can hold its ground.
-It grows well as a hardy perennial in cold areas as well as warm ones.
+It grows well as a hardy perennial in cold and warm areas.
+This sage variety thrives in many conditions, from cool to hot, and is drought-resistant.

 - Scientific Name: Salvia greggii